 In 1793, Father Fermin Francisco de Lasuen, Father Serra’s successor, supervised the construction of a more permanent stone church on the site of the original adobe church.
 Laborers quarried sandstone from the nearby Santa Lucia Mountains.
 The church has two dissimilar towers flanking a round-arched portal.
 The bell tower, which exhibits Spanish-Moorish influence, has a dome surmounted by a wrought iron cross.
 At the height of its use, the church had as many as seven large-scale side altarpieces, over 20 statues, and a large crucifix flanking statues of Our Lady and St. John.
 The church’s interior wooden tunnel vault, shaped in a parabolic arch, is unique among the California mission churches.
 The church is also unique because it was the first of three California mission churches built from stone – the rest of the mission churches are of adobe.
 Father Lasuen was also in charge of completing nine more mission churches in California.

 The mission continued to thrive under Father Lasuen’s leadership.
 He directed the construction of additional adobe buildings around the property.
 Today, the reconstructed mission buildings sit on top of the foundations of those Father Lasuen directed to be constructed.
 Father Lasuen passed away in 1803 and rests beside Father Serra.

-The mission is open daily but visitors should be aware that the mission is an active parish and as such has services on Sunday mornings and events such as weddings and funerals during the week which may limit accessibility.
+The mission is open daily, but visitors should be aware that the mission is an active parish and has services on Sunday mornings and events such as weddings and funerals during the week, limiting accessibility.
 There is an admission fee to tour the church and grounds.